laravel/forge-docs/1.0/resources/daemons.md

 ### Manually Restarting Daemons

 You may manually restart a daemon using `sudo -S supervisorctl restart daemon-ID:*`.
-This may also be done within your application's deployment script to reload the daemon after a new release is deployed.
+This may also be done within your application's deployment script to reload the daemon after a deployment.

 ## Log Files